Davidson4376/windows-uwp.fr-fr/windows-apps-src/debug-test-perf/test-surface-hub-apps-using-visual-studio.md

     </ArrayOfHardwareConfiguration>
     ```

-2. Créez une configuration pour le Surface Hub 84 pouces en enregistrant le code XML suivant dans un fichier nommé **HardwareConfigurations-SurfaceHub84.xml**.
+2. Create a configuration for the 84" Surface Hub by saving the following XML into a file named  **HardwareConfigurations-SurfaceHub84.xml**.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>